aphrc-nocode/test-doc-env/README.md

 ## Test and Documentation
 Repo for documentation and testing codebase for no-code platform with omop cdm

+One project the repo includes is advanced feature selection

 ## File system

 - [docs](./docs): Should contain all the documents and write-ups.
 Some of these can be linked from the [README](./README.md)